Migrant trains reach Germany as EU asylum system creaks

 “Syrians call (Chancellor Angela) Merkel ‘Mama Merkel’,” he said, referring to the German leader’s relatively compassionate response so far to the migrant crisis.

-Late on Monday, a train from Vienna to Hamburg on which migrants were travelling was met in Passau, Germany, by police wearing bullet-proof vests, according to a Reuters witness.
+Late on Monday, a train from Vienna to Hamburg on which migrants were traveling was met in Passau, Germany, by police wearing bullet-proof vests, according to a Reuters witness.

 Police entered the train and migrants were asked to accompany them to be registered.
 About 40 people were seen on the platform.